 The outward trip was flown all the way at low level and claimed 'B' (Astell) who hit high tension cables and crashed at 0015, 5 km SSE of Borken; 'S' (Burpee) hit by flak and crashed at 0200 near Gilze-Rijen aerodrome, Holland; 'E' (Barlow) who crashed at 2350, 4 km ENE of Rees, also after hitting high tension cables; and 'K' (Byers) was brought down by flak at Texel.
 The Germans recovered Barlow's mine.
 All the crews were killed.
 Munro in "W" was hit by flak over Vlieland and his intercom and radio shot out; unable to communicate at all, he turned for home.
 Rice in "H", using his belly lights to fix his height over the Zuider Zee, only found out that the alignment had slipped when his Lancaster hit the water at over 200 mph, tearing out the mine.
 Dragging the Lancaster back into the air, he too had to go home.

 The Mohne Dam was 900 yards long and 112 feet wide at its base.
 Gibson, giving instructions on the crystal-clear VHF radio telephones with which the squadron's aircraft had been fitted, grouped his remaining aircraft and made his bombing run, dropping the mine none too accurately and under strong flak opposition.
 Once the spray cleared, Hopgood attacked, but was hit by flak, causing the mine to overshoot the dam's parapet and explode directly beneath the Lancaster.
 "Poor old Hoppy," said a voice on the radio; only two members of the crew (Fraser and Burcher) escaped by parachute in the seconds before the aircraft crashed.
 Martin attacked next and this time Gibson flew alongside, helping to draw and disperse the enemy fire.
 Martin's Lancaster was hit in an empty fuel tank; his mine exploded successfully but the drop was inaccurate.
 The dam held.
-(Film buffs may care to note that the opening scenes of the attack are repeated almost word for word in the film Star Wars, as the rebel space fighters attack the Death Star.
-If you don't believe me, try this Youtube link.)
+(Film buffs may care to note that the opening scenes of the attack are repeated almost word for word in the film Star Wars IV, as the rebel space fighters attack the Death Star.)

 Gibson and Martin both drawing the defences, Young went in next and dropped his mine spot on the right place.
 Still there was no breach.
 Next was Maltby who also dropped accurately and as the spray cleared, a 100 yard hole was seen to open up in the dam wall, releasing 134 million tons of water.
-Shannon, squaring up for his approach, was told to abort, and Gibson sent the others home, taking his remaining aircraft on to the Eder and sending the code word "Nigger" by wireless to show that the Mohne was down.
+Shannon, squaring up for his approach, was told to abort, and Gibson sent the others home, taking his remaining aircraft on to the Eder, sending the code word "Nigger" by wireless to show that the Mohne was down and instructing Young to accompany him as deputy leader.

-The Eder, nestling in hills far deeper than anticipated, required the pilots to dive steeply and level out sharply at the start of the bombing run, then try to lose a great deal of accumulated speed.
+The Eder, nestling in hills far deeper than anticipated, required the pilots to dive steeply, level out and turn sharply at the start of the bombing run, then try to lose a great deal of accumulated speed.
 Only 5 or 6 seconds were available to do this.
-Shannon then Knight had great difficulty in losing enough speed at the end of the diving approach; afterwards it was necessary to pull up equally sharply to avoid the hills.
+Shannon then Knight had great difficulty in losing enough speed at the end of the diving approach and finding the right angle of approach to the dam wall; afterwards it was necessary to pull up equally sharply to avoid the hills.
 The whole attack needed airmanship of the highest order.
 There were no defences; the Germans didn't think the Eder needed any.

-Shannon made several runs but was not satisfied and did not bomb.
+Shannon made several runs but was not satisfied and did not release his bomb.
 He then asked for permission to reconnoitre.
 Gibson agreed and sent in Maudslay .
 He too made several abortive runs before he seemed to have lost enough height and speed, but he must have been going just a little too fast.
 The bomb overshot, exploding on the parapet with the Lancaster directly above.
 Gibson, appalled, called his friend.
 "Henry, Henry, hello Z Zebra, are you all right?"
 A faint voice replied, "I think so - stand by."
 Maudslay had been hit hours earlier on the way in over the Dutch coast, and several crew wounded, but he had pressed on.
 Gibson called again, but there was no reply.
 Critically damaged by the explosion, Maudslay turned the aircraft for home, but crashed at Emmerich after being engaged by light flak.
 The entire crew were killed.
+The couse being steered by Maudslay was a direct route from the Eder Dam to his base at Scampton.

 Shannon, more confident, attacked and dropped his mine successfully.
-Knight attacked next and had the same problem as the others; it was very difficult to lose the speed incurred by the diving approach, and yet pull up at the far end of the lake.
+Knight attacked next and had the same problem as the others; it was very difficult to lose the speed incurred by the diving approach, then square up to the dam wall before pulling up at the far end of the lake.
 Shannon gave advice over the radio and Knight tried again, dropping his mine in the right place and as the explosion cleared, the dam wall crumbled and 200 million tons of water cascaded through.
 Gibson sent the code word "Dinghy" to indicate a successful attack, and they all turned for home, there being no aircraft left to attack the Sorpe.

 McCarthy and Brown from the mobile reserve force both attacked the Sorpe but this was a far different type of dam, requiring a totally different attack technique.
 Unsurprisingly, it was not breached.
 Anderson was directed to the Sorpe but due to heavy mist was unable to bomb and brought the mine back.
 Ottley acknowledged orders to divert him to the Lister Dam but was shot down by light flak and crashed at 0235, 3 km north of Hamm; only the rear-gunner, Freddie Tees, survived, but he was badly burned.
 Gibson, returning home, saw Ottley's aircraft flying over Hamm at 500 feet and fall, burning, to earth.
 Townsend was directed to and bombed the Ennerpe, but this, too, resisted the attack.